pebble/pebble-android-sdk/README.md

 *Note: The AAR file format is currently not supported by Eclipse.*

 ## Changelog

+### 4.0.1 - November 2016
+- Fixed bug that could cause apps to not properly update the speed/pace label when using the `SportsState` helper in the Sports API.

 ### 4.0.0 - November 2016
 - Added new APIs for sending custom HR data and a custom label/value from a